fxboxed/eugo/content/turkey/cities/ntalya/_index.md

 For water enthusiasts, Antalya offers everything from jet skiing to parasailing.
 The Mediterranean’s calm, clear waters are perfect for sailing, and you can even join a guided boat tour to explore hidden coves and beaches.

-If you're up for a thrill, consider [this rafting, zipline, and ATV tour](https://www.tripadvisor.com/Attractions-g297962-Activities-c61-Antalya_Turkish_Mediterranean_Coast.html) to add some adrenaline to your day.
+If you're up for a thrill, consider a rafting, zipline, and ATV tour to add some adrenaline to your day.
 It’s a mix of excitement and breathtaking scenery.

 ### Day Trips to Natural Wonders